pld/bamboo/docs/index.rst

 released under the 3-clause BSD license, which is also known as the "Modified BSD License".

+**http://bamboo.io** hosts bamboo for demonstration purposes **only**.
+Do not put critical data here, it may be deleted without notice.

 .. image:: https://secure.travis-ci.org/modilabs/bamboo.png?branch=master
   :target: http://travis-ci.org/modilabs/bamboo